bluecontract/blue-js/CONTRIBUTING.md

 ## License

-By contributing to @blue-company/language, you agree that your contributions will be licensed under the MIT License.
+By contributing to Blue JS, you agree that your contributions will be licensed under the MIT License.

 Thank you for contributing!